s7techlab/hyperledger-fabric-samples/README.md

 ### Generators

-Generators allows to automatically build lot of useful code and docs : Golang structures, validators, gRPC service and client, documentation in Markdown format and Swagger specification, chaincode gateway for implementing API or SDK and mapper for embedding strong typed gRPC service to chaincode implementation.
+Generators allows to automatically build lot of useful code and docs : Golang structures, validators, gRPC service interface and client, documentation in Markdown format and Swagger specification, chaincode gateway for implementing API or SDK and mapper for embedding strong typed gRPC service to chaincode implementation.